 Robotic Surgery

-Robot assisted laparoscopic prostatectomy is performed in less than two hours, there is minimal blood loss and the procedure is done through tiny incisions leading to a quicker recovery.
-Many patients are up and walking the same day and home within two days.
+Robot assisted laparoscopic prostatectomy is typically performed in less than two hours, there is minimal blood loss and the procedure is done through tiny incisions leading to a quicker recovery.
+Many patients are up and walking the same day and home within two days.The aim with this surgery is to achieve complete removal of the cancer whilst preserving urinary control and erection function – the trifecta.

-The DaVinci robot is controlled using two joystick-like arms and several foot pedals.
+The Da Vinci robot is controlled using two joystick-like arms and several foot pedals.
 These controls move robotic arms that can be fitted with a variety of different tools.
 Typically an incision of one to two centimeters allows three or four arms to enter into the patient’s body.

-Advantages of robotic prostatectomy
+Advantages of Robotic Prostatectomy

-The DaVinci robot has revolutionised surgery and thousands of patients have benefited from the use of this technology.
+The Da Vinci robot has revolutionised surgery and thousands of patients have benefited from the use of this technology.
 With miniature incisions and a laparoscopic approach robotic surgery offers:

 • Quicker return to normal activity